Zaki-goumri/Zaki-goumri/README.md

 ### Glad to see you here!
-Dynamic Full-Stack Developer.
+Dynamic software engineer.
 Highly passionate about web development and backend engineering, I thrive on creating innovative projects that drive success and deliver exceptional user experiences.

 <br/>